DreamSpoon/AMH2B/README.md

 Just remove the first part of the material name, up to and including the first ':'

+Renaming materials in this way lets the Swap Materials script find the materials in the materials library file that we're creating.
 Now the material name will be found when the script is run.
-The script takes the default name of the material (after importing from MakeHuman to Blender), chops off the first part up to the ':', then looks for the result in the materials dictionary file.

 For reference, the naming convention of the MakeHuman materials seems to be: